Docks of San Francisco

 Docks of San Francisco is a 1932 American pre-Code crime film directed by George B. Seitz and starring Mary Nolan, Jason Robards Sr. and Marjorie Beebe.
 It was originally released by Mayfair Pictures, and later re-released by Commonwealth Pictures in 1948.
 The film was long considered to be a lost film but is now on YouTube.

 Plot

-The plot follows a café waitress who becomes a small-time gangster's mistress and a novelist decides to rescue her from the gangster's clutches.
+A café waitress becomes a small-time gangster's mistress and a novelist decides to rescue her from the gangster's clutches.